Sneaky Sound System: Controversies

-Albury–Wodonga Hotel Incident
+Albury Hotel Incident

-In late 2007 Sneaky Sound System performed in the rural NSW town of Albury for Groovin' the Moo music festival and stayed overnight at the Chifley Hotel.
+In late 2007 Sneaky Sound System performed in Albury for Groovin' the Moo music festival and stayed overnight at the Chifley Hotel.
 After their stay however they were accused of having left the room in a damaged state, with hotel management claiming that they had "smashed" a bed, covered walls in graffiti and ripped flyscreens off the windows.
-The damage bill was reportedly $1000 AUD.
+The damage bill was reportedly $1,000.
 The following day the local newspaper ran this story as front-page news, despite a historic win in the Australian federal election for the Labor Party the day previously.
 The band's management responded, confirming that a crew member was fired over the incident and claimed that the band itself had no knowledge of the incident.

 A few months later, Mitchell was participating in an interview with British music magazine TNT and was questioned about the incident.
 She repeated sentiments that the event had been blown out of proportion, claiming: "Albury–Wodonga had only one hotel and relied on sheep-shearing", suggesting that it was a case of a small country town looking to stir up drama and grab the spotlight.
 These comments were published and made their way back to residents of the regional centre who took issue with this mischaracterisation, as the town at this point had more than a dozen hotels and a varied economy, acting as a centre for tertiary education, manufacturing and tourism.

 Mitchell put out an apology to the residents of Albury, which read: "It seems we have really set off on the wrong foot.
 I apologise unreservedly for the negative comments that were published in the TNT magazine in Britain.
 It was never my intention to upset anyone and I truly regret this situation.
 I hope we can get over this hurdle, you can accept my apology and we can get back on the right foot."

 She also hit back at the initial accusations, claiming that the Chifley Hotel had admitted to, and apologised for, spreading misinformation about the original event.
 In a statement to the local newspaper The Border Mail, Julia Davis (the band's booking agent) corroborated this: "There is a group of bands who… take a painting off the wall at every hotel they stay at and draw a painting behind it...
 It's like a cult thing."
 Many residents, including Albury's Mayor, Stuart Baker, were satisfied by this apology with some expressing that the town's response to the perceived reckless behaviour was counterproductive.